afasano/Collaboradoodle/README.md

 # Collaboradoodle
-Website that allows users to draw together
+Website that allows users to draw together.
-Created by Anthony Fasano and Richard Gao https://collaboradoodle.herokuapp.com/
+Created by Anthony Fasano and Richard Gao. https://collaboradoodle.herokuapp.com/